-We will need to raise substantial additional funding or find a suitable pharmaceutical partner to continue to advance our clinical programs and support our preclinical activities.
+We will need to raise substantial additional funding or find one or more suitable pharmaceutical partners to continue to advance our clinical programs and support our preclinical activities.

-In order to be commercially viable, we must successfully research, develop, test, obtain regulatory approval for, manufacture, introduce, market and distribute Validive, camsirubicin, MNPR-101-Zr, MNPR-101 RIT, MNPR-202, and, if applicable, any current and future product candidates we may develop.
-The estimated required capital and time-frames necessary to achieve these developmental milestones as described in this Annual Report on Form 10-K or as we may state from time to time is subject to inherent risks, which are beyond our control.
-Clinical development of Validive, camsirubicin, MNPR-101-Zr, MNPR-101 RIT, and MNPR-202 will require significant funds.
-Proceeds to-date from the sales of our common stock we believe could be sufficient for us to complete our ongoing open-label Phase 1b camsirubicin clinical trial (but this may not be the case if camsirubicin reaches even higher dose levels than we are anticipating) and, assuming a positive result of the go/no go interim analysis decision anticipated by the end of March 2023, continue enrolling the Phase 3 portion of our ongoing Validive Phase 2b/3 (VOICE) clinical program, but will not be sufficient for us to complete our VOICE clinical program, including if we need to run a second confirmatory Phase 3 clinical trial and support further development through and beyond our ongoing Phase 1b camsirubicin clinical trial.
-To complete the VOICE clinical program, including, if required, completing a second Phase 3 confirmatory clinical trial, we will need to raise additional funding in the millions or tens of millions of dollars.
-Therefore, we will need to raise significant additional funds or find a suitable pharmaceutical partner within the next 12 months to complete the VOICE clinical program, as well as support further development of camsirubicin through and beyond our ongoing Phase 1b, to support MNPR-101-Zr, MNPR-101 RIT and MNPR-202 and related compounds in various indications and generally to support our current and any future product candidates through complet
+In order to be commercially viable, we must successfully research, develop, test, obtain regulatory approval for, manufacture, introduce, market and distribute some or all MNPR-101-Zr, MNPR-101 RIT, camsirubicin, and MNPR-202, and, if applicable, any other product candidates we may develop.
+The estimated required capital and time-frames necessary to achieve these developmental milestones as described in this Annual Report on Form 10-K or as we may state from time to time are subject to inherent risks, which are beyond our control.
+Clinical development of MNPR-101-Zr, MNPR-101 RIT, camsirubicin and MNPR-202 will require significant funds.
+Proceeds to-date from the sales of our common stock we believe could be sufficient for us to complete our planned Phase 1 dosimetry trial of MNPR-101-Zr, continued development of MNPR-101-RIT and the ongoing open-label Phase 1b camsirubicin clinical trial, but will not be sufficient for us to support additional clinical development of MNPR-101 for radiopharmaceutical use in advanced cancers and camsirubicin clinical development beyond Phase 1b.
+To complete the MNPR-101 radiopharmaceutical and camsirubicin clinical programs we will need to raise additional funding in the tens of millions of dollars.
+Therefore, we will need to raise significant additional funds or find a suitable pharmaceutical partner within the next 12 months to support our current and any future product candidates through completion of clinical trials, approval processes and, if applicable, commercialization.
+If we are able to raise financing, it may be on terms that are unfavorable to us and if we are unable to raise sufficient funds or find a suitable pharmaceutical partner, we may have to discontinue or delay clinical development of our current or future product candidates.